torydebra/Utilities/newGithubAuth.md

 dbus-run-session bash
 gnome-keyring-daemon -r
 ```
-it will ask for user password,
+it will ask for user password, and then the token will be stored

-and then the token will be stored
+**NOTE** To use again the stored password, all the commands above must be used every time :C